 Kircfalusi is in the majority of the doc taking viewers through his side of the story.
 Thankfully, Cicero and Easterwood were able to get an abundance of former R&S animators and producers to share their stories on camera as well.
 Robyn Byrd, bless her brave soul, also appears for an interview.
 The directors’ goal is to make the viewer feel like a judge of some sort.
 Both sides to the R&S story are presented by the defense and prosecutors themselves.
 Surprisingly, all stories coincide with this leading to Kricfalusi being exposed as a truly sick individual.

 He does not deny living with underaged girls, but he does deny abuse to an extent.
 He does try to make his apologies to everyone he has wronged while still standing by his dignity.
-Those who have low morals can easily see this as a sympathetic portrait of the abuser- which can be extremely irresponsible filmmaking.
+Those with great concern can easily see this as a sympathetic portrait of the abuser – which can be extremely irresponsible filmmaking.
 Through their framing of Kircfalusi, it is clear that Cicero and Eastwood believe him to be guilty as well.
 That is the doc’s saving grace because frankly, there is a little bit too much time spent where the viewer forgets that they are watching a predator talking about his accomplishments onscreen.

 The stories of the people who knew Kircfalusi and who had just an equal part in making R&S make this doc worth enough for one’s time.
 In truth, there are many fans of the show and animation in general who genuinely do not know about Kircfalusi’s ugly past.
 The more this subject gets to spread the better, and the directors know this at least.
 Viewers will definitely question their own ethics and those of documentary filmmaking while seeing Kircfalusi open up about his life.
 Is this a platform for the abuser or a platform for the survivor?
 Can it be both?
 These are questions that viewers would want to raise to the filmmakers.
 One wishes they could know a more solid answer just after one watch.

 The doc ultimately brings it all home by questioning if the fictional characters of Ren and Stimpy themselves are tainted by this legacy.
 The film truly does not believe that you can separate the art from the artist, which is true because R&S is an obvious extension from Kircfalusi’s persona.
-Although, the doc believes there are more nuanced ways of tackling this topic- which is something a lot of people need to hear right now.
-Just because Kircfalusi is a bad person does not mean that you cannot watch an episode of R&S and feel any less like a kid having fun.
+Although, the doc believes there are more nuanced ways of tackling this topic – which is something a lot of people need to hear right now.
+Just because Kircfalusi is a bad person does not mean that one cannot watch an episode of R&S and feel any less like a kid having fun.
+Too many people put blood and sweat into that show for it to be completely ruined by one person.